kevarifin14/kevinarifin.com/content/blog/next-from-zero-to-production.md

 ![Screen_Shot_2020-07-15_at_12.55.41_AM.png](/blog/next-from-zero-to-production/Screen_Shot_2020-07-15_at_12.55.41_AM.png)

 You should now see the change live at `localhost:3000`.
 Many of the changes you make in a React app will be around modifying the returned HTML.
 However, instead of templating a static HTML file, React allows you to inject variables in your HTML, allowing you to develop more complex and custom interfaces.
 We'll stop here for today - you've successfully made your first change to your Next app!
-Time to move on to deploying your app.
+Time to move on to deploying your apps.

 ## Deploying to Production